AndyNibbs/RTZ/README.md

 ### Non-exhaustive, best efforts list of checks...
 - Standard schema check
+- Check that filename matches routeName attribute
 - Check size is below 400kb limit
 - Check that waypoint ids are unique
 - Checking existence and values of version attribute prior to schema check
 - Warn of very short route legs

-### There's a fairly lengthy TODO list:

-- Support checking RTZ when wrapped in RTZP.
+- Check validityPeriodStart is before validityPeriodStop
+- Check vesselMMSI looks like an MMSI (warning)
+- Check vesselIMO looks like an IMO number (warning)
+- Check vesselGM is sensible
+- Check that vesselSpeedMax is >= vesselServiceMax, vesselSpeedMax is >= vesselServiceMin, service max >= service min
+- Various length checks on routeInfo attributes (a very long route name would probably work badly on many systems, a field intended for route number should be fairly short, these are warnings)
+- Check for attributes of defaultWaypoint that do not make sense (e.g. id)
+- Check that defaultWaypoint does not have a position
+- Check that each waypoint has a position with lat and lon
+- Leg checks (including warning against having a leg on the first WP)
+- geometryType check for permitted values
+- Checks to detect non-standard extensions (implementors should only extension using the standard extensions elements which can be put basically EVERYWHERE!)

+### TODO...

-- Build in RTZ 1.1 XSD.
+- Build in RTZ 1.1 XSD to get from Simon Cooke
-- Warnings around "sane" RouteInfo values beyond what XSD checks
-- etc etc..

 ## General

-RTZ is a .net core 3.1 console app so it should run on Linux/MacOS as well as Windows.
+RTZ is a .net core 3.0 console app so it should run on Linux/MacOS as well as Windows.

 Andy Nibbs